Byte-Eye/LICENSE/VALKYRIE_LICENSE.md

 - "Server"       (The server (computing device) on which the Software ("Software") is ran on)

 ### 1. Grant of License
-This End User License Agreement ("EULA") grants you, the end user ("Licensee"), a non-exclusive, non-transferable license to use one (1) copy of the provided product, {product} and its Software ("Software") on any computer system owned by you, the end user ("Licensee"), for **personal**, **non-commercial**, **server-based** purposes only. "commercial" (Inverse being "non-commercial") purposes refers to the direct distribution and selling of the Software ("Software").
+This End User License Agreement ("EULA") grants you, the end user ("Licensee"), a non-exclusive, non-transferable license to use one (1) copy of the provided product, Valkyrie Software and its Software ("Software") on any computer system owned by you, the end user ("Licensee"), for **personal**, **non-commercial**, **server-based** purposes only. "commercial" (Inverse being "non-commercial") purposes refers to the direct distribution and selling of the Software ("Software").
 We shall refer to these purposes as "Personal use".
 "Personal use" allows you to install the Software ("Software") on a Minecraft Server ("Server") to enhance the experience of you, the end user ("Licensee"), and or any players within your server ("Server"), provided the server ("Server") and you, the end user ("Licensee") adhere to the limitations outlined below.

 ### 2. Limitations
 * **Activations**: You are limited to a maximum of five (5) activations of the Software ("Software") per calender month, per license key.